Rabies in cats: A comprehensive guide

 How is rabies diagnosed in cats?

-Initial inspection and owner interview
+Initial examination and owner interview

 1. Detailed owner survey: